-- Subject to fulfillment of criteria stipulated by law (§ 69 (2) InvFG) securities also include - 1. units in closed funds in the form of an investment company or an investment fund, - 2. units in closed funds in contractual form, - 3. financial instruments in accordance with § 69 (2) item 3 InvFG.
+Subject to fulfillment of criteria stipulated by law (§ 69 (2) InvFG) securities also include

+- 1. units in closed funds in the form of an investment company or an investment fund, - 2. units in closed funds in contractual form, - 3. financial instruments in accordance with § 69 (2) item 3 InvFG.

-The management company may purchase securities which are officially licensed at one of the Austrian or foreign stock exchanges listed in the appendix or traded on regulated markets listed in the appendix which are recognized and open to the general public and which function in an orderly manner.
+The management company may - subject to the provision in § 30 (3) item 2 BMSVG - purchase securities which are officially licensed at one of the Austrian or foreign stock exchanges listed in the appendix or traded on regulated markets listed in the appendix which are recognized and open to the general public and which function in an orderly manner.
 In addition, the management company may acquire securities from new issues whose terms and conditions of issue include the obligation to apply for an official listing on a stock exchange or regulated market subject to the proviso that their listing must actually take place not later than one year after their day of issue.